The Deadwood Stage (in the life of a tree)

 Fallen trees can promote river health.
 They slow the flow, providing a natural flood defence and the resultant microhabitats add complexity - pools, riffles, chutes – which support the different life stages of fish and other river wildlife.The Rivers Trust builds 'leaky dams' mimicking natural obstructions; branches and tree trunks are placed strategically in the river to slow the flow and gradually release the water.

-land or very large garden.
+Around Forncett you might have noticed that some farmers have left dead trees standing, providing valuable habitat, as already described.
+You can do this too if you have an area of land or very large garden.
 Please also heed what Buglife says: "The single most important wood-decay resource for invertebrates is a large, standing, living tree with columns of decay in the heartwood", so is definitely worth conserving.

-In a small garden or near footpaths and roads, where it could be dangerous to leave deadwood standing, here are some ideas for how to provide some of the great benefits of
+In a small garden or near footpaths and roads, where it could be dangerous to leave deadwood standing, here are some ideas for how to provide some of the great benefits of deadwood in your wildlife friendly garden:

 1. 'Dead' Hedges - see previous article